The Yes Men: Background

+Since then, the Yes Men have continued performing large-scale hoaxes, in what they describe as a collaborative effort with journalists to help the media tell important stories.

+Servin and Vamos utilize various aliases, most commonly Andy Bichlbaum and Mike Bonanno, who are credited as co-directors of their films.
+Servin/Bichlbaum is also an author of experimental fiction, and was known as the prankster who inserted images of men kissing in the computer game SimCopter.
+Vamos is an associate professor of media arts at Rensselaer Polytechnic Institute.
+The two men have been assisted by a global network of supporters, including part-time member Rocco Ferrer, and "Yes Woman" Whitney Black.

-The Yes Men often deploy a satirical approach: they pose as a powerful entity (typically a corporate or government representative or executive) and make ridiculous and shocking comments that caricature the ideological position of the organization or person.
-Furthermore, they acknowledge the idea that many corporate or government entities manipulate their ideology using spin; in response, the Yes Men use this power of spin to their own advantage, and use media outlets to disseminate their personal interpretation of the situation.
-A sense of humor and shock value is usually employed to make these issues more palatable to the general public and to call greater media attention to stories of interest.
-Some of these outrageous ideas include the prospect of selling one's vote or a proposition that the poor should consume recycled human waste.
-On most occasions, little to no shock or outrage is publicly evoked in response to their prank.
+The Yes Men often pose as a powerful entity (typically a corporate executive or government official) and make ridiculous and shocking comments that caricature the ideological position of the organization or person.
+Given that corporations and governments admit they use "spin" and PR to shape public perceptions, the Yes Men say they are simply deploying spin to their own advantage, and using media outlets to disseminate an anti-corporate worldview.
+A sense of humor and shock value are usually employed to make these issues more palatable to the public and to bring media attention to stories of interest.
+Among the Yes Men's more shocking suggestions are to blatantly sell one's vote, and to solve world hunger by having the poor consume recycled human waste.
+But the Yes Men say that many of their most outlandish proposals hardly evoke any public outrage.

-On occasion, the Yes Men's phony spokesperson will make announcements that represent fictitious scenarios for the anti-globalization movement or opponents of corporate crime.
-This has often resulted in false news reports, such as those covering the demise of the World Trade Organization, or Dow Chemical paying compensation to the victims of the Bhopal disaster.
+The Yes Men have posed as spokespeople for the WTO, Dow Chemical, McDonald's, the U.S. Department of Housing and Urban Development, the National Rifle Association of America, The New York Times, and Shell Oil.
+On occasion, the Yes Men's phony spokesperson will make announcements that represent "dream" scenarios for members of the anti-globalization movement, or for opponents of corporate crime.
+This tactic has often resulted in false news bulletins, such as those reporting the demise of the World Trade Organization, or the announcement that Dow Chemical was paying compensation to the victims of the Bhopal disaster.

-The Yes Men have posed as spokespeople for the WTO, McDonald's, Dow Chemical, and the United States Department of Housing and Urban Development.
-The two leading members of the Yes Men are known by a number of aliases, most recently, and in film, Andy Bichlbaum and Mike Bonanno (Jacques Servin and Igor Vamos, respectively).
-Servin is an author of experimental fiction, and was known for being the man who inserted images of men kissing in the computer game SimCopter.
-Vamos is an associate professor of media arts at Rensselaer Polytechnic Institute, New York.
-They are assisted by numerous people across the globe.
-There are other full-time members, such as Whitney Black and Rocco Ferrer, who take a more behind-the-scenes approach.

-Their experiences were documented in the film The Yes Men, distributed by United Artists, the film documentary info wars, and the book The Yes Men: The True Story of the End of the World Trade Organization (ISBN 0-9729529-9-3).
-Andy Bichlbaum and Mike Bonanno also directed a 2009 film entitled The Yes Men Fix the World, which premiered at the Sundance Film Festival.
+The comedy group's experiences were documented in the film The Yes Men, distributed by United Artists, as well as in the Info Wars documentary, and the book The Yes Men: The True Story of the End of the World Trade Organization (ISBN 0-9729529-9-3).
+Bichlbaum and Bonanno also directed a 2009 film entitled The Yes Men Fix the World, which premiered at the Sundance Film Festival.
 In 2009 they launched their online video channel on Babelgum.
 Their third film, The Yes Men Are Revolting, premiered at the 2014 Toronto International Film Festival.

-The Yes Men encourage activist and student groups to make their voices heard through crashing conferences, creating fake websites, and getting arrested.
+The Yes Men encourage other activist and student groups to make their voices heard through crashing conferences, creating fake websites, and getting arrested.